venturecommunism/meteor-taskwarrior/README.md

     mrt &

-When you click the TlsTest button you should see your tasks on the terminal.
+When you click the TlsTest button you should see your tasks in the app.
+The changeset is stored in another collection.
 More coming.